-Change Classification General Description

-No Change No change to the route segments.

-Minor Small deviations to few segments.

-Moderate An added/removed extension or other deviations.

-Significant Addition/deletion of an entire route, creation of multiple branches, or complete revision of a route.
+Change Classification General Description Example Routes in Existing Network No Change No change to the route segments.
+Minor Small deviations to a few segments.
+Moderate An added/removed extension or other deviations; small change to span / frequency.
+Significant Addition/deletion of an entire route, creation of multiple branches, or complete revision of a route; significant change to span/frequency.